-All in all, it gives an organisation a most critical competitive advantage.
+All in all, it gives an organisation a critical competitive advantage.

 Why you need to know this

 And a long-term change management strategy just isn’t going to cut it anymore.
-Organisations don’t have the luxury of time to test initiatives anymore, because that glacial internal rate is just not competitive with the change happening in external markets.
-Therefore, without training and development, your organisation will lack the knowledge, skills and drive to stay competitive, let alone set business goals and priorities (and forget achieving them.).
+Organisations often don’t have the luxury of time to test initiatives, because that glacial internal rate is just not competitive with the change happening in external markets.
+Therefore, without training and development, your organisation will lack the knowledge, skills and drive to stay competitive, let alone set business goals and priorities (and forget achieving them).

 The organisational benefits of training and development

-While training and development holistically offers many benefits to individuals, it’s really a sure fire way to make an organisation more marketable, a fiercer competitor, and one that is sustainable and flexible to change.
+While training and development holistically offers many benefits to individuals, it’s really a sure fire way to make an organisation more marketable, a fiercer competitor, and sustainable and flexible to change.

 Better performance (and performance management)

 To stay competitive in their niche or industry, an organisation must outperform their peers.
 This is directly impacted by the performance of employees.